Financial

 As mentioned, with Pepper, you’ll earn points for each gift card purchase you make.
 Well, you can then use those points to purchase more gift cards!

-While some might prefer to earn actual cashback instead, considering how strong Pepper’s line-up of brands is, I think that this points system works pretty well.
+While some might prefer to earn actual cashback instead, considering how strong Pepper’s lineup of brands is, I think that this points system works pretty well.

 Referral bonus and other offers

-On top of their regular rewards, Pepper also offers some special bonuses.
-A prime example of this is their referral welcome bonus.
-As of this writing (February 27th, 2024), new Pepper users who sign up using a referral code and those who spend at least $100 in the app within their first 90 days will earn $20 in Anywhere Cash.
-Additionally, the person doing the referral will also earn $20 Anywhere Cash.
+As of this writing (March 11, 2025), new Pepper users who sign up using a referral code and those who spend at least $200 in the app within their first 15 days will earn $20.
+Additionally, the person doing the referral will also earn 40,000 points (equal to $20).
 On that note, if you do want to try Pepper, you can use our code: 587870

 My experience with Pepper